h9lk/mastercomfig/docs/customization/modules.md

 ### Effects

-Controls weapon and other miscellaneous effects.
+Controls weapon effects, particles, and other miscellaneous effects

 !!! note
     The way TF2 uses these settings is inconsistent and may not apply in all cases.